boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/pie-chart.md

 # Pie Chart

-Pie chart allows you to showcase the proportionality of each item to the total in the form of pie-slices.
+Pie charts allow you to display the proportion of each item to the total in the form of pie slices.

 ![Pie Chart](/static/assets/visualizing-data/visualization-widgets/images/pie-chart/pie-chart.png)

 ## How to configure table data in the Pie Chart

-The Pie chart needs a minimum of one value element and one column element to showcase.
+The Pie chart requires at least one value element and one column element to showcase.
 The `measure` or `expression` field that you would like to analyze can be dropped into the `Values` block.
 The `dimension` that you would like to categorize the measure can be dropped onto the Columns block.
-If you would like to categorize  the measure based on a series, then the respective dimension can be dropped onto the `Rows block` in addition
+If you would like to categorize the measure based on a series, then the respective dimension can be dropped onto the `Rows block` in addition.

 To configure data in the Pie Chart, follow these steps: